Zone-Based Pricing

 Frequently Asked Questions

 You can look up your shipping zone using the USPS zone chart tool at postcalc.usps.com by entering your origin and destination ZIP codes.
 FedEx and UPS offer similar zone calculators on their websites.
-Shipping platforms like I'd Ship That calculate zones automatically.
+Shipping platforms like I'd Ship That calculate zones automatically and show the rate for every carrier before you pay, so you never guess.

 USPS uses zones 1 through 9.
 Zone 1 is the most local (same area), and zone 9 is the farthest (coast to coast, or to Hawaii/Alaska).
 FedEx and UPS use zones 2 through 8 for domestic shipments.